Battle of Lissa (1811): Hoste's manoeuvre

-Following the death of Dubourdieu, Captain Péridier on Flore ordered the French and Venetian ships to attack the British line directly.
+Following the death of Dubourdieu, Captain Jean-Alexandre Péridier on Flore ordered the French and Italian ships to attack the British line directly.
 The battered Favorite led with an attempt to round Amphion and rake her before catching her in crossfire, as had been Dubourdieu's original intention.
-The remainder of the Franco-Venetian squadron followed this lead and attempted to bring their superior numbers to bear on the British squadron.
+The remainder of the Franco-Italian squadron followed this lead and attempted to bring their superior numbers to bear on the British squadron.
 Hoste was prepared for this eventuality and immediately ordered his ships to wear, turning south and then east to reverse direction.
-This movement threw the Franco-Venetian squadron into confusion and as a result the squadron's formation became disorganised.
+This movement threw the Franco-Italian squadron into confusion and as a result the squadron's formation became disorganised.
 Favorite, which had lost almost its entire complement of officers, was unable to respond quickly enough to the manoeuvre and drove onto the rocky coastline in confusion, becoming a total wreck.

-Thrown into further confusion by the loss of Favorite, the French and Venetian formation began to break up and the British squadron was able to pull ahead of their opponents; the leading French ships Flore and Bellona succeeded in only reaching Amphion, which was now at the rear of the British line.
+Thrown into further confusion by the loss of Favorite, the Franco-Italian formation began to break up and the British squadron was able to pull ahead of their opponents; the leading French ships Flore and Bellona succeeded in only reaching Amphion, which was now at the rear of the British line.
 Amphion found herself caught between the two frigates and this slowed the British line enough that the French eastern division, led by Danaé, was able to strike at HMS Volage, now the leading British ship after overtaking Cerberus during the turn.
 Volage was much smaller than her opponent but was armed with 32-pounder carronades, short range guns that caused such damage to Danaé that the French ship was forced to haul off and reengage from a longer range.
-The strain of combat at this greater distance ruptured Volage's short-ranged carronades and left the ship much weakened, with only a single gun with which to engage the enemy.
+The strain of combat at this greater distance ruptured Volage's short-ranged carronades and left the ship much weakened, with only a single gun with which to engage the British.